yarmand/ragyva/README.md

 ## improve retrieval

+- print path of note retreived
+- retreive chunk before and after the return by vector DB
 - return full note instead of chuncks as an option
 - optimize model temperature on retreival filter
 - add layer to filter returned data and eliminate not relevant